Seagate/cortx/doc/ContributingToMotr.md

  > $ git config --global user.email ‘Your.Name@seagate.com’

-### To work on a feature and submit review to gerrit
+### To work on a feature and submit review to GitHub

+Clone cortx-motr

+    Each contributor needs to do 'fork' to create their own private cortx-motr repository.
+        Go to homepage of 'cortx-motr' repository on GitHub, there you will see 'fork' at top right corner.

+        $ git clone git@github.com:"your-github-id"/cortx-motr.git

-Ensure you have checkout “innersource” branch
+Ensure you have checkout “main” branch

-> $ git checkout innersource
+> $ git checkout main

 Now checkout your new branch for saving your code Example git checkout -b <username>/<feature>
 Username = name or initials, example “John” or just “JB”
+> $ git checkout -b 'your-local-branch-name'

-> $ git checkout -b JB/mero_sync
+> $ git checkout -b JB/motr_sync

 Make code changes